Skip to Content

 Instead of the typical Board meeting structure, where community members are limited to three minutes of speaking time, EWEB tested a new format to elicit deeper conversation.
 The new format included an open house to speak to EWEB subject matter experts, facilitated discussions during dinner, and more time afterward to follow up with specific people.
 All changes to the meeting structure were meant to support this year’s theme of improving communications with the community.

 Customers were at tables with EWEB Commissioners and Executive Team members based on their pre-specified interests.
-EWEB Communications Specialist Adam Spencer, who used to live in the McKenzie Valley, introduced each topic of conversation.
+EWEB Communications Specialist Adam Spencer, who grew up in the McKenzie Valley, introduced each topic of conversation.
 The topics ranged from threats to the McKenzie River, to EWEB’s ice storm response and how to share and receive updates during power outages, to navigating change when learning more about decommissioning the Leaburg Hydroelectric Project.

 During the dinner, low-key conversation filled the homey, wood-paneled community center.
 Participants raised questions and shared ideas.
 Despite the serious topics, laughter could be heard.
 Notetakers at each table jotted down key points, which they then reported to the entire group at the end of the dinner and brought back to EWEB for further consideration.